 Certified Registered Nurse Anesthetists (CRNAs) provide critical care to patients in their hour of need.
-They administer anesthesia (a mixture of medications that put you in a sleep-like state) before medical procedures while ensuring the comfort and safety of their patients.
+They administer anesthesia before and during medical procedures while ensuring the comfort and safety of their patients.
 Given the delicate nature of their work, CRNAs must have extensive education and experience.

-Fortunately, their work pays off.
-Most CRNAs work independently and have the highest earning potential among advanced practice registered nurses (ARPNS).
+Most CRNAs work independently and have the highest earning potential among advanced practice registered nurses (ARPNs).

-If you’re interested in being a nurse anesthetist and looking to learn about education requirements, duties, certification, licensing, and advancement opportunities, among other things, this guide is for you.
+If you’re interested in being a nurse anesthetist and looking to learn about education requirements, duties, certification, licensing, and advancement opportunities, this guide is for you.

 - What do CRNAs do?